-The Great Britain Radio Control Aerobatic Association welcomes you again to the BMFA British National Championships at RAF Barkston Heath.
-Now in our 38th year of organising F3A aerobatics on behalf of the BMFA.
+The Great Britain Radio Control Aerobatic Association looks forward to welcoming you again BMFA British National Championships at RAF Barkston Heath.
+Now in our 39th year of organising F3A aerobatics on behalf of the BMFA.

 F3A aerobatics has rules and aerobatic schedules which are recognised all over the world.
 Our models must fit into a 2 metre by 2 metre box, you may have heard reference to 2 metre models.
 The weight of our aircraft is limited to 5 kilograms weighed without fuel if IC, or with batteries if electric powered.
 We are often asked what model a club flyer needs to enter one of our competitions.
 Any aircraft that will do a loop and a roll is capable of competing at our entry level to fly our Clubman Schedule.
 At the top level of competition there has always been a quest to find the perfect model.
 Aircraft are specially designed and trimmed to fly smoothly in all attitudes of flight and the majority are now powered by electric motors of around 2.75 Kilowatts using lithium polymer 10 cell batteries with a maximum of 42.56 volts, some with contra rotating propellers.
 Others prefer to follow the 8 times F3A World Champion, Christophe Paysant-Le Roux (France) and use the latest YS200 internal combustion 4 stroke, supercharged, fuel injected engine, with spark ignition, running on 20 to 30% of nitromethane in the methanol mix of fuel.
 Whichever is used they are expected to pass the FAI sound code of 94dba at 3 metres.